 From time immemorial India has had a dialogue with other countries, particularly the geographical area today identified as Asia.
-In 1997, IIC established a long-term project called the IIC-Asia Project.
-This project was to focus on the long history of dialogue between India and Asian countries and between and amongst Asian countries.
+In 1997, IIC established a long-term project called the IIC-Asia Project (renamed IIC–International Research Division in 2016) to focus on the long history of dialogue between India and Asian countries and between and amongst Asian countries.
 It has been a convention that the demitting President was made in-charge of the project.

 2. Culture, Society and Politics in Central Asia and India (Shipra, 1999)

 3. Culture, Democracy and Development in South Asia (Shipra, 2001)

 4. India and East Asia: Culture and Society (Shipra, 2002)

 5. History, Culture and Society in India and West Asia (Shipra, 2003)

 6. India and Australasia: History, Culture and Society (Shipra, 2002)

 A list of the publications brought out by IIC–IRD in its second phase, under the Chairmanship of Dr. (Smt.)
 Kapila Vatsyayan, is given below:

 1. Sacred Landscapes in Asia: Shared Traditions, Multiple Histories (Manohar Books, 2007)

 2. Transmissions and Transformations: Learning through the Arts (Primus Books, 2011)